 The first chapter, covering political and institutional environment, has three distinct sub-areas.
 It starts with description of the place for cash transfers in the social protection system, and variations in types of cash transfers.
 It then discusses how to define the objective of the cash transfer and align it with needs of the population, including ways to structure the results monitoring and evaluations framework.
 The chapter also describes key aspects of budgeting and financing and the innovations related to adaptive social assistance cash transfers.

 The second chapter covers the technical design parameters and includes, first, the approaches to defining intended population and ways to include it in the program; second, it covers issues of determining benefit levels and rules for their updates and duration.
-The third part provides description behind the rationale for combining cash transfers with other support measures to maximize their impact.
+The third part provides description behind the rationale for combining cash transfers with other support measures in line with population needs and to maximize their impact.

 The third chapter on implementation or delivery of SA-CT programs starts with the discussion of the outreach and communications, intake and registration of potential program beneficiaries, and assessment of their needs and conditions.
 It is followed by the eligibility determination process and enrollment, determining benefit levels, and notifying applicants of these decisions.
 Then the chapter covers the delivery of cash and accompanying services.
 The chapter concludes with discussion of various practices in managing a cash transfer program: management information systems, grievance redress mechanisms, auditing, and management of staff resources.
 It devotes significant attention to the innovations related to digitization of information and delivery platforms, and to private data protection.